-The team manages a large, diverse portfolio of primarily renewable assets, including Offshore/Onshore Wind Projects, Solar, Transmission, Storage and Waste to Energy Projects.
+The team manages a large, diverse portfolio of primarily renewable assets in the power and energy sectors, including Offshore Wind Projects, Solar, Bioenergy Projects, Energy Efficiency Projects and Energy Storage Solutions.
 In addition, the team has invested in a number of infrastructure projects such as Digital Infrastructure, Transport, Public-Private Partnership Structures and Social Infrastructure.